Now that the kids are back at school, they are less at risk for sunburn or heatstroke but more at risk for colds and flu.

 The American Academy of Pediatrics reports that the viruses responsible for colds and the flu cause the most common sicknesses in child care facilities and schools.

 If you start to hear sniffles and coughs as your kids work on their homework, you are not alone.
-We talked to a Carilion Clinic pediatrician to see what medical issues doctors see more of during the school year.
+We talked to a Carilion Clinic pediatrician to learn what medical issues doctors tend to see during the school year.

 Colds and Flu